apache/druid/druid-0.23-release-notes.md

 - Added the ability to authorize the usage of query context parameters (#12396)
 - Improved query IDs to make it easier to link queryies and sub-queries for end-to-end visibility of a query (#11809)
 - Added a safe divide function to protect against division by 0 (#11904)
-- You can now add a query context to internally generated SegmentMetadata Querie (#11429)
+- You can now add a query context to internally generated `SegmentMetadata` Query (#11429)
-- Added support for Druid complex types to the native expression processing system to make all Druid data to be usable within expressions (#11853)
+- Added support for Druid complex types to the native expression processing system to make all Druid data usable within expressions (#11853, #12016)

 ## Streaming Ingestion